ando76/CSS-Guidelines/README.md

 stylesheet may be required is to circumvent blatant lack of support (e.g. PNG fixes).

-**WILL NEED TO JUDGE THIS FURTHER AS THE BUILD DEVELOPS.
+**WILL NEED TO JUDGE THIS AS THE BUILD DEVELOPS.
 CURRENTLY WE USE CONDITIONAL COMMENTS IN THE HEAD TO SERVE UP AN IE STYLESHEET.**